jwafle/tgt-opentelemetry-python/DEVELOPING.md

 Check out the [Example Application overview](/examples/).

-Note: Changes to python files in `src/honeycomb/opentelemetry` should propagate to the example applications upon save.
-Changes in the honeycomb.opentelemetry's pyproject.toml may need a `poetry build` to take effect in the example applications.
+Note: Changes to python files in `src/tgt/opentelemetry` should propagate to the example applications upon save.
+Changes in the tgt.opentelemetry's pyproject.toml may need a `poetry build` to take effect in the example applications.

 ### Running with Docker-Compose